norskeld/nrsk.dev/src/content/blog/slice-patterns-in-rust.md

 ---
 title: Slice patterns in Rust
-createdAt: '2022-06-05'
+description: A short post on slice patterns in Rust, just to memorize how handy they are.
----
+createdAt: 2022-06-05

-A short post on slice patterns in Rust, just to memorize how handy they are.
+updatedAt: 2022-09-01
 ---

 Coming from the front-end world, where I use TypeScript on a daily basis, I find [destructuring assignment][destructuring-assignment], along with [rest] and [spread] syntax for unpacking and expanding arrays and objects, really helpful in writing concise and expressive code.